Is Your Crawlspace Ready for Winter? Stop Water and Mold Before It Starts

 Taking action now, before winter sets in, is the key to preventing months of hidden damage and unexpected repairs.
 A professional inspection can reveal leaks, drainage issues, and humidity pockets that the average homeowner can’t see — allowing you to correct them before freezing temperatures make repairs more complicated.

-That’s where Titus Restoration comes in.
+That’s where Titus Contracting comes in.
 As Michigan’s trusted 24/7 restoration and waterproofing team, Titus helps homeowners across Bruce Township, Rochester, Orion Township, Auburn Hills, and beyond protect their crawlspaces from moisture, mold, and cold-weather damage.
 Using advanced detection tools and proven waterproofing methods, their experts ensure that your home is secure from the ground up — dry, efficient, and ready to handle whatever Michigan’s winter weather brings.

 That faint, damp smell drifting up from your floorboards isn’t just “old house air” — it’s one of the first indicators of moisture buildup or hidden mold in your crawlspace.
 As humidity gets trapped beneath your home, it seeps into flooring materials, insulation, and HVAC ducts, carrying a musty scent throughout your living spaces.
 If you notice these odors after a heavy rain or during periods of high humidity, it’s time to schedule a crawlspace inspection.